China offers loans, technology for Vietnam railways

 Vietnam is a partner in China’s flagship Belt and Road Initiative for transport links between Asia and Europe, with many projects funded through loans and investments by its state-owned institutions.

-Both countries should maintain high strategic clarity and prioritise political security, Xi told Lam, who is set to wrap up on Friday his first overseas trip since he was elected Vietnam's president last week.
+Both countries should maintain high strategic clarity and prioritise political security, Mr Xi told Mr Lam, who is set to wrap up on April 17 his first overseas trip since he was elected Vietnam’s president last week.

-Among the 32 cooperation documents they signed were deals for a railway feasibility study and efforts to boost related talent capacity, the official news agency Xinhua said.
+Among the 32 cooperation documents they signed were deals for a railway feasibility study and efforts to boost related talent capacity, China’s official news agency Xinhua said.

 They will also strengthen ties in fields such as aviation, security, technology, new energy and critical minerals, the statement added.